Shelby Mustang: 1967 Shelby GT350 and 1968 Cobra GT350

 The 1967 GT350 came with an iron-block, 289-cubic-inch (4.7-liter) V-8 rated at 306 horsepower and 329 lb-foot of torque.
 For a pushrod design, the GT350 revved relatively high, with the horsepower peak not in full swing until the 6,000-rpm redline.
 1967 was well before modern fuel injection came about, and the car used a single Holley four-barrel carburetor.
 The true dual-exhaust with H-shaped crossover system came standard with low restriction mufflers and chrome exhaust tips.
 Power was routed to the ground through a sturdy, four-speed manual transmission with a single, dry-disc clutch.
 A three-speed automatic was made available as an option.
 Rear-end ratios were 3.89-to-1 for the four-speed manual and 3.50-to-1 for the automatic.
 Acceleration was impressive, with a 0-to-60 time of around seven seconds and a top speed of 140 mph.

 Braking duties were handled by 11.3-inch discs up front and drums in the rear.
 Power assist was standard.
 The front suspension consisted of unequal-length control arms, coil springs, adjustable tube arms, and an anti-sway bar.
 Out back was a live axle, with multi-leaf, semi-elliptical springs and tube shocks.
 The steering was a power-assisted recirculating ball design.

 In 1968 the 289ci V8 was replaced with a factory 302 V8 using an aluminum Cobra intake manifold and Holley 600 cfm carb.
 The 302 had less racing parts than the 289 and was rated at 250 hp.
-A Paxton Supercharger was available that was rated at 33 hp at 5,200 rpm.
+A Paxton Supercharger was available.